-Each tomato plant can produce a lot of tomatoes with minimal care.
-I would start with just 2 or 3 plants unless you plan on canning or freezing the extra.
-Or giving them away to family/friends/neighbors.
+Each tomato plant can produce many tomatoes with minimal care.
+For beginners, you only need 2 or 3 plants unless you are planning on canning or freezing (or give away) the extra.

-Carrots are one of the plants that need to be started by seed.
-Just lay the seeds out in a row and cover lightly with soil.
-Then thin once they are 2-3 inches tall.
+Carrots are easily started from seed.
+You just lay the seeds out in a row and cover it lightly with soil.

 Strawberries are the only perennial plant on this list.
 Once planted they will come back every year and continue to produce strawberries every year.

 There are 2 main types of strawberries, June-bearing and Ever-bearing.
 I’ve tried both and found that I prefer the June-bearing varieties.